m-fol/VLSM-subnetting/README.md

 # imunes-VLSM-subnetting
 Exercise example using IMUNES to split a subnet into two subnets, for the two provided departments of a company.
 The IP addresses used for the DNS host and ISP-router interfaces are not clarified, as we can set our own.

+[Will upload soon the version without RIP and RIPng!]